epic-kitchens/epic-kitchens-100-narrator/README.md

 Alternatively, if you switch the option `Settings -> Hold to record` you can record while holding down either the record button or the enter key.
 In this case the recording will stop immediately as soon as you release the key or the button.

+### Jumping to, playing, deleting and overwriting recordings

-You will see all your recorded actions in the right hand-side panel.
+You will see all your recorded actions in the right-hand side panel.

-You can jump to the action location by clicking on the timestamp.
+- You can jump to the action location by left-clicking on the timestamp.
+- You can overwrite a recording by right-clicking on the timestamp (see more below).
-You can also play and delete each recording with the corresponding buttons.
+- You can also play and delete each recording with the corresponding buttons.
-If you want to play a recording and also jump to the video location at the same time, right-click the recording play button.
+- If you want to play a recording and also jump to the video location at the same time, right-click the recording play button.

 Finally, you can listen to the recordings as you watch the video by ticking the box `Play recordings with video`, which is located next to the time label.

 ### Keyboard shortcuts

 - `left arrow`: seek backwards